 Whether a climber has grown tired of regular old top roping and wants to branch into new parts of the gym or is interested in climbing outside, lead climbing can be a significant next step in one’s skills journey!
 Though some climbers find their beginnings in learning to lead climb, this type of climbing is often entered into after a climber has grown comfortable and competent in the skills and cautions of top rope.

-“Lead climbing” is an umbrella term used to reference climbing that begins without the rope anchored to any above point.
+“Lead climbing” refers to climbing that begins without the rope anchored to any above point.
 That requires the climber to “lead” up the route, securing their rope through anchor points as they ascend.
-Within the category of lead climbing, there exists “sport climbing,” which utilizes anchored bolts in a wall or rock face, and “trad climbing,” which requires a climber to first place a piece of gear in the rock, which then serves as an anchor point.
+Within the category of lead climbing, there exists “sport climbing,” which utilizes anchored bolts in a wall or rock face, and “trad climbing,” which requires a climber to first place a piece of gear in the rock, which serves as an anchor point.
 Trad climbing is an outdoor form of lead climbing, whereas sport climbing takes place outdoors and indoors.
 Because of this, referring to this type of indoor climbing as either lead or sport will be understood.

 Risks of Lead Climbing

-Lead climbing introduces more risk and requires the learning of new skills; therefore, it is not something that should be attempted by anyone not well versed in lead or without an experienced lead partner.
+Lead climbing introduces more risk and requires learning new skills; therefore, it should not be attempted by anyone not well-versed in the lead or without an experienced lead partner.
 Lead climbing begins with the climber tied to one end of the rope and the belayer attached to the other using a belay device.
 The rope starts on the ground, not yet linked to any anchor.
 Along lead routes, bolts are installed in the wall, similarly to climbing holds.
-As the climber ascends their route and reaches these spots, they secure one end of a piece of equipment called a quickdraw to the bolt.
+As the climber ascends their route and reaches these spots, they secure one end of equipment called a quickdraw to the bolt.
 In most climbing gyms, the quickdraws will already be there for you!
 The climber does this all while holding themself up on the route’s holds!
 The climber then feeds the rope from their harness and secures it through the other end of the quickdraw.
 The quickdraw creates an anchor point in the system, allowing the climber to be caught if they fall, as long as an appropriate amount of slack is taken out of the system and all gear is secure.